bibliosansfrontieres/doc-ideasbox-handbook/pages/11.ideasbox-handling/default.en.md

 The most fragile parts are the module door locks and the low table legs (in the new models).

+The clip from the wheels can be put back in place ([see the video](http://static.bibliosansfrontieres.org/ideasbox-wheel-clip.mp4))

 ### Electrical repairs

 Before attempting any repairs, even measuring the battery’s charge, be sure to read the **“General safety information”** section of the **“Electricity in the Ideas Box”** page.